ephel-lang/nethra/README.md

 Nethra is an experiment based on well know theories and constructions like:
 - dependent function type,
+- sigma type
-- dependent record (subsume sigma type),
+- dependent record (can subsume sigma type),
 - recursive type,
 - sum type
 - core lambda calculus